sakshiaparelwar/capstone_frontend/README.md

+# Capstone Project

+*This repo contains frontend files of final project of my MERN Internship*

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.